 Gina Quan, Asia and Australia

-Stefano Rabolli Pansera, Africa
+Stefano Rabolli Pansera, Europe and Africa

 Ekaterina Luki, GFAA Executive Committee and Art Liaison Committee Chair

 Originally from Odessa in the Ukraine, Ekaterina Luki currently resides in London, after living for many years in New York.

 Ms. Luki studied Modern and Contemporary Art with Christies in London.
 She also studied Interior Design at the Fashion Institute of Technology (FIT) in New York.
 She received her Bachelor’s degree from the University of Mechnikov in Odessa.